AustralianBioCommons/human-omics-data-sharing-field-guide/pages/repositories/data_repositories/data_repositories.md

 While not part of the INSDC, the China National Center for Bioinformation (CNCB) and its National Genomics Data Center (NGDC) provide archives that follow the same themes and data standards as those part of the INSDC [(CNCB-NGDC Members and Partners 2022; Wang et al. 2017)](https://www.zotero.org/google-docs/?ODfGZr).
 They also mirror the metadata of data within INSDC archives, enabling global search across all four major genetic sequencing archives.

-Table x.
+Table 1.
 Databases of the three INSDC nodes (adapted from [(Arita, Karsch-Mizrachi, and Cochrane 2020)](https://www.zotero.org/google-docs/?vtIySk) and the NGDC CNCB.
 INSDC resources coloured in blue